blueag8/Photography_Website/README.md

         alt="Valid CSS!" />
     </a>
 </p>

-  Still currently one outstanding error in HTML.
-See abave
+ HTML validation still has one outstanding error:
+ "*Element “style” not allowed as child of element “body” in this context"*

 # Credits